Quark exchange effects in single flavored dibaryons: numerical results and discussions

-{\it Spatial configurations}.
 In general, the average distance between two baryons is related to the binding energy $E_b$ of the dibaryon states.
-One can therefore roughly estimate the distance between two baryons by the Heisenberg uncertainty-relation formula,
+One can therefore roughly estimate the distance between two completely separated baryons by the Heisenberg uncertainty-relation formula~\cite{Bignamini:2009sk},